 Bullying/Anti-Violence Rally featuring the FWISD Mass Choir, Health &

 Wellness Expo, Poetry Slam and amateur and professional entertainment.

-many other activities.
+houses, games and many other activities.

 Outstanding Lifetime Achievement Award.